Integrated Gradient Correlation: a Dataset-wise Attribution Method: Applications

-For this first example, we build a model predicting two simple image statistics from fMRI data.
-Selected features are globally computed on gray-scaled images: luminance contrast (i.e.\ standard deviation) and \textit{1/f slope} value.
-The first statistic is perhaps the most studied image variable in vision science whereas the second summarizes spatial frequency distribution and proved to be relevant to visual perception \citep{FieldRelationsstatisticsnatural1987,TolhurstAmplitudespectranatural1992,TorralbaStatisticsnaturalimage2003}.
-The slope refers to the decreasing intensities of higher spatial frequencies of natural images.
-Our model is a \textit{vanilla} multilayer perceptron (6 layers) with batch-normalization \citep{IoffeBatchNormalizationAccelerating2015} and Mish activation functions \citep{MisraMishSelfRegularized2020}.
+For this first example, we build a model predicting two image statistics from fMRI data.
+We chose the luminance contrast (i.e.\ the SD of pixel luminance values) which is perhaps the most studied image variable in vision science.
+The second is \textit{1/f slope}, a value related to spatial frequencies and relevant to our visual perception \citep{FieldRelationsstatisticsnatural1987,TolhurstAmplitudespectranatural1992,TorralbaStatisticsnaturalimage2003}.
+The slope refers to the decreasing linear correspondence between log-intensities and spatial log-frequencies of natural images.
+Both features are computed globally on gray-scaled images.
+Our model is a simple multilayer perceptron (6 layers) with batch-normalization \citep{IoffeBatchNormalizationAccelerating2015} and Mish activation functions \citep{MisraMishSelfRegularized2020}.
 Despite the morphological mapping to an average brain, the functional behavior of each vertex may differ from one subject to another.
-Therefore, besides fMRI data, we also provide a subject ID to the model.
-The trained network achieves a correlation of 0.56 for the luminance contrast and 0.59 for \textit{1/f slope}.
+As a result, the first layer is optimized per subject and serves as an adaptation interface.
+The average R2 score is 0.39.

-Fig.\ref{fig:fmri_igc} shows resulting IGC maps for the first subject.
+Fig.\ref{fig:igc_imst}a,b show resulting IGC attributions for the first subject.
 In overlay, we display V1 to V4 ROIs that constitute the beginning of the visual pathway in the brain.
-Early convolutional blocks of deep image content recognition models, such as AlexNet \citep{KrizhevskyImageNetClassificationDeep2012} or VGG \citep{SimonyanVeryDeepConvolutional2014} share some arguable degree of similarity with these early visual ROIs \citep{YaminsUsingGoalDrivenDeep2016,EickenbergSeeingitall2017,NeriDeepnetworksmay2022}.
-So, for the luminance contrast in Fig.\ref{fig:fmri_igc}a, we observe that V1 contributions are strongly positive (in red), while V2, V3 and V4 attributions appear negative (in blue).
-On the other hand, Fig.\ref{fig:fmri_igc}b displays more diffuse patterns for \textit{1/f slope}, that especially occur beyond V1 to V4 ROIs.
+Early convolutional blocks of image content recognition deep models, such as AlexNet \citep{KrizhevskyImageNetClassificationDeep2012} or VGG \citep{SimonyanVeryDeepConvolutional2014} share some arguable degrees of similarity with these early visual ROIs \citep{YaminsUsingGoalDrivenDeep2016,EickenbergSeeingitall2017,NeriDeepnetworksmay2022}.
+For the luminance contrast in Fig.\ref{fig:igc_imst}a, we observe that V1 contributions are strongly positive (in red), while V2 and V3 attributions appear negative (in blue).
+On the other hand, Fig.\ref{fig:igc_imst}b displays a more diffuse activation pattern for \textit{1/f slope}, especially occurring beyond V1 to V4.